johnwilmes/kgenealogic/README.md

 We find all negative triangulations for kits S whose triangulations and pairwise matches are available.
 This is somewhat computationally expensive, because the segments where negative triangulations occur are generally sub-segments of those appearing in the data files.
-It also means we need a method of inferring crossover probabilities so we can assign accurate cM lengths to these segments.

-### Inferred crossover probabilities

-It's not clear to me what model of crossover probability GEDmatch uses, and at some point we might want to allow using other data sources with different models.
-So we infer an approximation of the crossover probabilities used to generate the imported data files.
-This is done by finding the coarsest partition of each chromosome that refines all listed segments, and solving a quadratic program to reproduce the cM lengths given in the imported data from lengths for the partition cells.